nzang5/nzang5/README.md

 - 🤟 I'm a big fan of React

-- 💭 One day, I would love to become a IOS developer
+- 💭 One day, I would love to become an IOS developer

 - 💬 Ask me about anything [here](https://github.com/nzang5/nzang5/issues)